Californians get no notice of nearby hazardous pesticide use:

 Together, we can demand an end to the secrecy.
 We can insist that growers operate with full transparency.

 Notification alone won’t reduce hazardous pesticide use.
-But it’s a small step toward a healthier and safer California.
+But it’s a necessary step toward a healthier and safer California.